 |Veal||145 °F; let rest 3 minutes|

-Now that you’ve prepped and fireproofed your outdoor cooking area, get ready, get set, grill!
+Now that you’ve prepped and fireproofed your outdoor cooking area, get ready, get set and grill!
 And here’s an easy chicken salad recipe to get you started!

-- ½ teaspoon salt (or more or less to taste)
+- ½ tsp salt (or more or less to taste)

 - 4 peaches, halved and pitted (tip: make sure the peaches aren’t too ripe)

 - 4 skinless, boneless chicken breast halves